 In the world of graffiti, this social construction has developed naturally, especially through the unauthorized recycling of thousands of walls in neighborhoods around the world.
 This mural aspect is the friendliest and most figurative part of the subculture, and from it, a certain kind of muralism emerged in the late 1980s, which has gradually converged into a segment of contemporary urban art in recent decades.

-Most graffiti can only be considered political in terms of its execution conditions, the acquisition of materials, the conquest of surfaces, and the sabotage of installations.
-Other than that, it’s a highly codified visual language, deeply embedded in itself, with a rather apolitical character.
+Most graffiti can only be considered political in terms of its execution, acquisition of materials, conquest of surfaces, and sabotage of installations.
+Otherwise, it is a highly visually coded language, embedded in itself, with a rather apolitical character.

-We emphasize that Evasiones.
+We insist that Evasiones.
 The Street as Fiction is not an exhibition of graffiti or urban art.
-I don’t believe this exhibition particularly contributes to challenging stereotypes about graffiti and urban art, as these forms have their own momentum, and each graffiti writer or urban artist has a personal notion of them.
+I don’t believe this exhibition particularly contributes to challenging stereotypes about graffiti and urban art since these languages have their own momentum, and each graffiti writer and urban artist has a personal notion of them.

-This exhibition may help to open up meanings, to explore other paths, and it is, indeed, a slap in the face to the traditional, colorful exhibitions that dominate these sectors.
-We have works that talk about site-specific actions, ignorant graffiti, subcultural marketing, documentation, photography, or works that refer to historical graffiti.
-It’s true that the selection of works and artists is diverse, and it’s unlikely that their works will reconnect with each other, except for maybe a couple of artists.
+This exhibition might help open up meanings, to think of other pathways, and it’s definitely a slap in the face to the traditional colorful exhibitions that dominate these sectors.
+We have works that speak about site-specific actions, ignorant graffiti, subcultural marketing, documentation, photography, or works that refer to historical graffiti.
+It’s true that the selection of works and artists is unique, and it’s unlikely their work will reconnect with each other, except for a couple of artists.

 Evasiones is on view until November 23, 2024